PlatformAwareProgramming/CloudClusters.jl/README.md

 5
 ```

 Optionally, the ___@deploy__ macro accepts a set of configuration parameters.
-An example of using them parameters is:
+An example of using them is shown below:

 ```julia
 my_first_cluster = @deploy(my_first_cluster,